The Breast Crawl: Baby's First Amazing Journey

 - 3 min read

-The breast crawl is nature’s way of kickstarting breastfeeding.
+The Breast Crawl is nature's way of kickstarting breastfeeding.
 It happens right after birth when a newborn is placed on the mother’s abdomen or chest.
-Using their natural instincts, the baby finds its way to the breast and begins breastfeeding all on its own.
-It usually happens within the first hour after birth and involves allowing time and space for babies to use their innate reflexes and instincts.
+Using their natural instincts, the baby finds its way to the breast and begins breastfeeding all on their own.
+This typically happens within the first hour after birth and requires allowing babies time and space to use their innate reflexes and instincts.

 Initial Cry and Rest: Your baby will cry right after birth to clear their lungs and then rest briefly.